-This can happen in a 3- or 4-pole earth measurement, or a resistivity measurement.
+This can happen in a 3- or 4-pole earth measurement, a resistivity measurement, or an earth potential measurement.

 This message is displayed when the measurement was triggered by a short press on the START/STOP button and the resistances of the electrodes are too high.